 What is the difference between semiannual attendance reporting and reporting for the Outcome Data?

 Reporting of quarterly expenditures and semiannual attendance are done in ASSIST for the purpose of ensuring grant funds are used for the intended number of participating students.
-Data is collected at the school-level and the consequence for non-compliance may be withheld funds and/or grant reduction.
+Data is collected at the school-level (aggregate attendance) and the consequence of non-compliance may be withheld funds and/or grant reduction.

 I have multiple schools in my grant.
 Do I need to submit a different spreadsheet for each school or can I combine all of the schools into one report?

 All sites funded by the same grantee must be on one spreadsheet.
-There are two file templates: one for ASES and 21st CCLC, and another for After School Safety and Enrichment for Teens (ASSETs).
+There are two reporting templates: one for the ASES and 21st CCLC programs and another for the ASSETs programs.

 I have more than one type of grant.
 Do I need to submit a separate spreadsheet for each grant?